 At the end of this program, participants will be able to:

 - Analyze areas in practice relating to the diagnosis and treatment of Psychopharmacology that need improvement.

 - Assess resources where one can find further education on areas needing improvement.

 - Develop a personal plan of action for addressing areas in practice that need improvement.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of McLean Hospital and Massachusetts General Hospital.
 McLean Hospital is accredited by the ACCME to provide continuing medical education for physicians.

-McLean Hospital designates this live activity for a maximum of 3.00 AMA PRA Category 1 Credit™.
+McLean Hospital designates this Enduring activity for a maximum of 3.00 AMA PRA Category 1 Credit™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 - 3.00 Participation

 This course allows other providers to claim a Participation Certificate upon successful completion of this course.

 Participation Certificates will specify the title, location, type of activity, date of activity, and number of AMA PRA Category 1 Credit™ associated with the activity.
 Providers should check with their regulatory agencies to determine ways in which AMA PRA Category 1 Credit™ may or may not fulfill continuing education requirements.
 Providers should also consider saving copies of brochures, agenda, and other supporting documents.